King Warrior Magician Lover: The Four Masculine Archetypes

 The Impotent Lover is the passive pole of the Lover’s shadow.

-In the case of the Impotent Lover, life is experienced in an unfeeling way.
+In the case of the Impotent Lover, life is experienced in a detached manner.
 He feels sterile, flat, and listless.

 Under the Impotent Lover, the man lacks enthusiasm, aliveness, and vividness.
-He is perpetually bored, lacks an appetite for life, and speaks monotone.
+He is perpetually bored, lacks an appetite for life, and speaks in a monotone fashion.

 Those possessed by this shadow archetype become chronically depressed and dissociated.